Assessing the Interpretability of Programmatic Policies with Large Language Models: Empirical Results: Programmatic Policies

 \subsection{Representative Sample}

-In this section, we present the natural language explanation the Explainer generated for the program in Figure~\ref{fig:microrts_example}.
-Then, we present the program the Reconstructor generates from the explanation.
-This is a representative example of the other programs.
-Explanation~\ref{explanation:policy} shows the explanation.
+In this section, we present the natural language explanation the Explainer generated for the program in Figure~\ref{fig:microrts_example} (Explanation~\ref{explanation:policy}).
+Then, we present the program the Reconstructor generates from the explanation (Figure~\ref{fig:reconstructed_microrts}).
+This is a representative example of the programs used in the experiments.

 \begin{explanation}[Programmatic Policy] The script outlines a two-tiered strategy in the game of MicroRTS.
 It focuses on the tactical management of different types of units, ranging from Workers, to Heavy units, and finally Light units.
 The first part of the strategy involves a layered assignment of tasks.
 Every unit is asked to train two Worker units if possible.
 These Workers can be seen as the backbone of your army since they are the only units that can build structures, which in turn produce other units.
 At the same time, if a unit can't train a Worker, it is assigned to remain idle, thus serving as a defensive guard to your base.
 In addition, every unit is asked to train up to 8 Heavy units, that typically are stronger and can inflict more damage, acting as the frontline offensive unit.
 This phase essentially sets up your base with a balance of productive Workers and Heavy units.